CongGroup/boomerang/README.md

 sudo make install
 popd
 ```
-*If you insist on changing the location of the sgx family installation, look for the location marked # change_sgx_path in the code and change it to the corresponding value by referring to the normal location.*
+* (Not suggested) If you want to change the location of the sgx family installation, look for the location marked # change_sgx_path in the code and change it to the corresponding value by referring to the normal location.*

 ***
 Recommended for subsequent installations in boomerang/thirdparty